 - The survival rate of steward-owned companies is 600% higher than regular companies.
 A investor portfolio with steward owned companies can get more profitable in the long-term.

-- No need to dominate the entire market to be profitable or have value
+- No need to dominate the entire market to be profitable, or provide shareholder returns.

 - Company is in full control of its purpose.
 Investors cannot dictate course to pump up stock value (there is no need to pump up the value anymore)

-- Aligned interests of employees, the company and investors to produce sustainable revenues, instead of pumped up company evaluation.
+- Aligned interests of employees, the company and investors to produce sustainable profits, instead of pumped up company valuation.

 - People working in steward owned business feel more connected and responsible for its purpose.
 They stay longer in the company, and are more happy.